Morishing362/acgen/README.md

 Please don't forget to add the directory path into PATH.

 ## Usage
 Make a workspace for Atcoder and generate code in it.
+You'll be asked to login if you have no cookies.
 ```bash
 mkdir [workspace] && cd [workspace]
 acgen generate https://atcoder.jp/contests/abc200/tasks/abc200_a